samschott/desktop-notifier/docs/background/platform_support.rst

    "title", "The notification title", "✓", "✓"
    "message", "The notification message", "✓", "✓"
-   "urgency", "Urgency level that determines how the notification is displayed", "✓", "--" "action", "A callback when the notification is clicked", "✓ [#f2]_", "✓" "buttons", "Support for one or more buttons with callbacks", "✓ [#f2]_", "✓ [#f3]_" "sound", "Play a default sound when showing the notification", "✓ [#f2]_", "✓" "thread", "An identifier to group notifications together", "--", "✓ [#f4]_"
+   "urgency", "Urgency level that determines how the notification is displayed", "✓", "--" "buttons", "Support for one or more buttons with callbacks", "✓ [#f2]_", "✓ [#f3]_" "reply_field", "Whether to show a reply field", "--", "✓" "on_clicked", "A callback to invoke when the notification is clicked", "✓ [#f2]_", "✓" "on_dismissed", "A callback to invoke when the notification is dismissed", "✓ [#f2]_", "✓" "on_replied", "A callback to invoke when the user replies", "--", "✓" "sound", "Play a default sound when showing the notification", "✓ [#f2]_", "✓" "thread", "An identifier to group notifications together", "--", "✓"

 .. [#f1] App name and icon on macOS are automatically determined by the calling application.
 .. [#f2] May be ignored by some notification servers, depending on the desktop environment.
 .. [#f3] Only a single button is supported by our implementation for macOS 10.13 and lower.
-.. [#f4] Only supported on iOS and macOS 10.14 and higher.

 Callbacks